ElectronicStructureLibrary/flook/README.md

     drwxr-xr-x 2 USER USER 4.0K Jun  5 17:56 src
     drwxr-xr-x 2 USER USER 4.0K Jun  5 17:56 test

-To compile @lib you need a minimal `arch.make` file.
+To compile flook you need a minimal `arch.make` file.
 The content of `arch.make` which should be located in the top directory can be this (please correct format to conform to `Makefile` standards):